-Spot Diagnosis is a podcast series that examines the skin complaints which are commonly encountered by general practitioners.
-It is tailored specifically for medical students, and GPs, but should also be useful for nurses and pharmacists.
+One in six initial presentations to general practitioners are about skin problems (1), yet dermatology teaching in medical schools is limited and variable (2).
+Spot Diagnosis is a podcast series that examines the skin complaints commonly encountered by general practitioners.
+It is tailored specifically for medical students and GPs, but will also be useful for nurses and pharmacists.

 The series provides evidence-based, up-to-date medical education & information aimed at upskilling medical practitioners in treating skin complaints, in order to improve the skin health of our communities.